alex-sandercock/Binx/docs/src/commands/kinship.md

 1. **Pre-compute for multiple traits**: Compute kinship once and reuse across multiple GWAS runs

-2. **MAF filtering**: Consider filtering low-MAF markers which can distort the kinship matrix
+2. **Check diagonal values**: Diagonal values should be close to 1.0; much higher values may indicate inbreeding or data issues

-3. **Check diagonal values**: Diagonal values should be close to 1.0; much higher values may indicate inbreeding or data issues
+3. **Method selection**: Use `vanraden` (default) for standard GWAS, or `gwaspoly` for compatibility with R/GWASpoly workflows

 ## See Also